 In 2015, the City Council referred to the City Manager to improve and expand the RHSP.
-Reenacting the Berkeley Housing Code will improve RHSP operations.
 Updating the Berkeley Housing Code has been a priority to support the expansion of proactive inspections and the effort to improve the quality of housing and the quality of life for tenants in Berkeley.

-There have only been three minor updates to the Berkeley Housing Code since 1999, which encompassed an administrative update in 2003, establishment of the exterior elevated elements inspection requirement in 2015, and the repeal of the certification of gas heating equipment in 2011 after the State passed a law requiring all owners to install carbon monoxide detection devices.
+There have only been three minor updates to the Berkeley Housing Code since 1999: an administrative update in 2003, establishment of the exterior elevated elements inspection requirement in 2015, and the repeal of the certification of gas heating equipment in 2011 after the State passed a law requiring all owners to install carbon monoxide detection devices.
 For the current effort, staff conducted extensive research and reviewed housing codes from numerous other jurisdictions.